William Francis Patrick Napier: Historian

-The years he had spent in France he had occupied in improving his general education, for, incredible as it seems, the author of the History of the War in the Peninsula could not spell or write respectable English till that time.
-But his career was to be great in literature, not in art.
-This skill appeared in an able review of Jomini's works (Edinburgh Review) in 1821, and in 1823 Henry Bickersteth suggested that he write a history of the Peninsular War.
+While in France he improved his general education, and his post-army career was in literature, not art.
+He wrote a review of Jomini's works (Edinburgh Review) in 1821, and in 1823 Henry Bickersteth suggested that he write a history of the Peninsular War.

-For some time Napier did not take kindly to the suggestion, but at last decided to become an author in order to defend the memory of Sir John Moore, and to prevent the glory of his old chief being overshadowed by that of Wellington.
-The Duke of Wellington himself gave him much assistance, and handed over the whole of Joseph Bonaparte's correspondence that was captured at the battle of Vittoria; this was all in cipher, but Mrs Napier, with great patience, discovered the key.
-Marshal Soult took an active interest in the work arranging for a French translation of Mathieu Dumas.
+As an author he wished to defend the memory of Sir John Moore, and to prevent his old chief being overshadowed by that of Wellington.
+The Duke of Wellington himself gave him much assistance, and handed over the whole of Joseph Bonaparte's correspondence captured at the Battle of Vitoria; this was all in cipher, but Mrs Napier discovered the key.
+Soult took an active interest in the work arranging for a French translation of Mathieu Dumas.